BlogThings To Do

 Book a Guided Souk Tour

-Mouhssine ELIOUJ Licensed by the Ministry of Tourism · Ref.
+Mouhssine ELIOUJ Licensed by the Ministry of Tourism · No Ref.
 2898 · Marrakech medina specialist

-Eight years guiding visitors through the Marrakech souk.
-His knowledge of every quarter — its craft traditions, its fair prices, its hidden workshops — is the difference between a rushed shopping trip and a genuinely memorable afternoon in the medina.
+Eight years guiding visitors through the things to buy in the Marrakech souk and beyond.
+His knowledge of every quarter, its craft traditions, honest pricing, and hidden workshops, is the difference between a rushed shopping trip and a genuinely memorable afternoon in the medina.
+Contact him directly on WhatsApp to discuss availability and arrange a private walking tour.

 Chat Icon